 The IRWD San Joaquin Marsh encompasses more than 300 acres of coastal freshwater wetlands.
-In addition to providing a valuable open space oasis and wildlife habitat for the community, the working wetlands help naturally clean urban runoff from San Diego Creek, removing up to 70 percent of the nutrients carried in the water, and helping to protect the environmentally sensitive Upper Newport Bay.
+In addition to providing a valuable open-space oasis and wildlife habitat for the community, the working wetlands help naturally clean urban runoff from San Diego Creek, removing up to 70% of the nutrients carried in the water, and helping to protect the environmentally sensitive Upper Newport Bay.

-The marsh is open to the public, seven days a week, year-round.
+The marsh is open to the public seven days a week, year-round.
 Visitors can walk along 12 miles of trails and watch the more than 200 migratory bird species that visit the marsh.
-The marsh campus houses the IRWD learning center, the vsitor's center, the Duck Club, the Audubon House, the Sea and Sage House and a caretaker's residence.
-The visitor's center offers guests a self-guided tour about the history of IRWD as well as the District's water use efficiency, urban runoff and sustainability efforts.
-Through partnerships with the local Sea and Sage Chapter of the National Audubon Society and Discovery Cube, a variety of tours and educational program offered throughout the year.
+Through partnerships with the local Sea & Sage Chapter of the National Audubon Society and Discovery Cube, a variety of tours and educational programs are offered throughout the year.